bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 groups of options of which only one option and the group can be selected.

-Now, let\'s explore how to set up a HTML form with radio buttons.
+Now, let&apos;s explore how to set up a HTML form with radio buttons.

 ![](images2/media/image65.png){width="5.0in"
-height="3.546474190726159in"}I\'ve opened Visual Studio Code and added a new file called booking.html.
+height="3.546474190726159in"}I&apos;ve opened Visual Studio Code and added a new file called booking.html.

-I\'ve set up the basic HTML structure and added a form element.
+I&apos;ve set up the basic HTML structure and added a form element.

-First, I\'ll add to fieldset elements, one for the table size and one for location.
+First, I&apos;ll add to fieldset elements, one for the table size and one for location.

 The fieldset element defines a group for the radio buttons.